mwshinn/PyDDM/doc/quickstart.rst

 .. image:: images/simple-fit.png

 Using the :class:`.Solution` object ``sol`` we have access to a number of other useful functions.
-For instance, we can display the probability of a correct response using :meth:`~.Solution.prob("correct")` or the entire histogram of errors using :meth:`~.Solution.pdf("error")`.
+For instance, we can find the probability of a response using :meth:`~.Solution.prob`, such as ``sol.prob("correct")`` for the probability of a correct response, or the entire histogram of responses using :meth:`~.Solution.pdf`, such as ``sol.pdf("error")`` for the distribution of errors.

 .. literalinclude:: downloads/simple.py
    :language: python